spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 Consumer context requires a referecence to a zookeeper-connect which dictates all the zookeeper specific configuration details.
 Here is how a zookeeper-connect is configured.

-Here is how a kafka-broker is configured for the consumer context:

 ```xml
     <int-kafka:zookeeper-connect id="zookeeperConnect" zk-connect="localhost:2181" zk-connection-timeout="6000"
                         zk-session-timeout="6000"
                         zk-sync-time="2000" />
 ```

-zk-connect attribute is where you would specify your zookeeper connection.
-All the other attributes would get translated into their zookeeper attributes by the consumer.
+zk-connect attribute is where you would specify the zookeeper connection.
+All the other attributes would get translated into their zookeeper counter-part attributes by the consumer.

 In the above consumer context, you can also specify a consumer-timeout value which would be used to timeout the consumer in case of no messages to consume.
 This timeout would be applicable to all the streams (threads) in the consumer.
 The default value for this in Kafka is -1 which would make it wait indefinitely.
 However, Sping Integration overrides it to be 5 seconds in order to make sure that no threads are blocking indefinitely in the lifecycle of the application and thereby giving them a chance to free up any resources or locks that they hold.
 It is recommended to override this value so as to meet any special use cases.
-By providing a reasonable consumer-timeout, this inbound adapter could essentially simulate a message driven behaviour.
+By providing a reasonable consumer-timeout and a fixed-delay value on the poller, this inbound adapter could essentially simulate a message driven behaviour.

 consumer context takes consumer-confgurations which are at the center piece of the inbound adapter.
 It is a group of one or more consumer-configuration elements which consists of a consumer group dicatated by the group-id.
 Each consumer-configuration